Adika1630/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move all files beginning with upper case remove all files ends with ~
 Create multiply tree directories
-List all files and directories separating by comma
+List all files and directories separating by comma Create magic files